-Tarrant Regional Water District monitors the raw water at all intake sites for Cryptosporidium, Giardia Lamblia and viruses.
+Tarrant Regional Water District monitors the raw water at all lake intake sites for Cryptosporidium, Giardia Lamblia and viruses.
 The source is human and animal fecal waste in the watershed.

-The 2015 sampling showed low level detections of Cryptosporidium, Giardia Lamblia and viruses that are common in surface water.
+The 2017 sampling showed low level detections of Giardia Lamblia, which is common in surface water.
+Cryptosporidium and viruses were not detected in any of the samples.
 The table below indicates when detections were found in each raw water source.